Inspector Rex: Rex

-A trained police dog, Rex (revealed in the Pilot to be registered as "Reginald von Ravenhorst") is the legitimate star of the show.
-Establishing shots frequently show him demonstrating a new trick - unlatching doors, pushing trolleys, pointing to drugs or corpses - which then turn out to be useful in the course of the episode.
+A trained police dog, Rex (revealed in the Pilot to be registered as "Reginald von Ravenhorst") is the star of the show.
+Establishing shots frequently show him demonstrating a new trick — unlatching doors, pushing trolleys, pointing to drugs or corpses — which then turn out to be useful in the course of the episode.
 He is often used to stalk suspects, often with a GPS-type object attached to him so that the officers can keep track.

-Rex was stolen by criminals as a pup, but managed to escape and befriend a boy, where he helped to solve his first case with the boy.
+Rex was stolen by criminals as a pup but managed to escape and befriend a boy, where he helped to solve his first case with the boy.

-Initially, Rex and Moser share an apartment at Marokkanergasse 18, Wien-Landstraße, however the pair go house-hunting quite early in the series.
-The house they eventually find is owned by a man who does not want dogs there, however Rex is able to alert him to a gas leak and in gratitude he allows Moser and Rex to stay.
+Initially, Rex and Moser share an apartment at Marokkanergasse 18, Wien-Landstraße; however the pair go house-hunting at the start of season 2.
+They quickly find a house (Waldstraße 8, Purkersdorf) owned by a man who does not want dogs there.
+However, Rex is able to alert him to a gas leak, and in gratitude, he allows Moser and Rex to stay.

 Rex is frequently called upon to resolve difficult situations, including helping a young girl in shock, preventing a woman from committing suicide and helping to get Moser's mobile phone when a crime has been committed.
 One famous episode features Moser using Rex to resolve a hostage situation by telling him to creep up behind the criminal and "frighten him" (following Rex's earlier success at frightening Stockinger by jumping on him from behind).